recipes

 Pork is high in fat and protein and low in carbohydrates, fitting perfectly into a ketogenic diet.
 Pork has a macronutrient ratio of 50% fat, 40% protein, and 5% carbs.

-Keto dieters can feel free to indulge in pork options like baby back ribs, sugar-free bacon, plain ham, pork belly, pork rinds, sugar-free sausages, pork shoulder, and pork tenderloin.
+Keto dieters can feel free to indulge in pork options like baby back ribs, sugar-free bacon, ham, salami, pork belly, pork rinds, sugar-free sausages, pork shoulder, and pork tenderloin.

 Pork